-- Cash deposits made at remote currency management terminals - Transactions that involved armored couriers withdrawing cash from these terminals or replenishing cash in cash recyclers - ▶ Example: Your customer, a gas station, has installed a cash recycler provided by your institution at one of its stores.
+Example 2: Your customer, a gas station, has installed a cash recycler provided by your institution at one of its stores.
 In the evening, a gas station clerk deposited \$500 in the cash recycler.
 The next morning, another clerk withdrew \$1,000 from the same recycler.
 In this example, you would report 1 withdrawal for \$1,000.

-1.d Total ATM cash withdrawals (your institution's accountholder, any ATM)
+1.c Total ATM cash withdrawals (your institution 's accountholder, any ATM)

-These include all cash withdrawals made from accounts at your institution from any ATM, including those at your institution's ATM terminals or "foreign" ATMs.
+These include all cash withdrawals made from accounts at your institution from any ATM, including those at your institution 's ATM terminals or "foreign" ATMs.
 A "foreign" ATM is an ATM operated by an unaffiliated depository institution or ATM operator that is not sponsored by your institution.